A Feminist Ranking of Female Superheroes

 #8: Kate Kane

-From: Batwoman; Where To Start: Batwoman: Elegy, by Greg Rucka and JH.
+Where To Start: Batwoman: Elegy, by Greg Rucka and JH.
 Williams III; New 52 Batwoman Vol. 1 "Hydrology," by J.H.
 Williams III and W. Haden Blackman (DC Comics)

 There's nothing worse than a female superhero who's all male gaze'd up with gratuitous crotch-shots and poses that are physically impossible if you have internal organs.
 Lucky for all of us, there's army brat Kate Kane, who would actually jump off the page and kick your face in with her very sturdy flat boots if you even tried to draw her like that.
 Forced to abandon her military career after she refuses to hide her sexuality, Kane uses her privilege as a moneyed socialite to take on a side gig as Batwoman, vigilante crime-fighter with the best hair in the Bat-family.
 We don't deserve a queer, ginger, Jewish superheroine, but we definitely need her.
-If all that Batman stuff has a little too much machismo for your liking, pick up Batwoman; it might be the most serious, adult cape comic on this list, but it keeps things interesting!

-As an added bonus, Elegy writer Greg Rucka has eloquently taken down misogynists in the geek community with rants decrying the myth of the "Fake Geek Girl"—you know, when gatekeeping neckbeards act like women only like comics in order to impress men.
-Plus, the New 52 team of Williams and Blackman departed the book after twenty-four issues when DC decided they didn't want to see Kate marry her fiancée.
+As an added bonus, Elegy writer Greg Rucka has eloquently taken down misogynists in the geek community with rants decrying the myth of the "Fake Geek Girl" (when gatekeeping neckbeards act like women only like comics in order to impress men).
+And the New 52 team of Williams and Blackman departed the book after 24 issues when DC said they didn't want to see Kate marry her fiancée.

 Feminism Ranking: 4 Ellen Page tweets